pywr/pywr/docs/source/cookbook/dataframes.rst

 To address this `DataFrameParameter` and `TablesArrayParameter` support validating external file checksums before reading the external data.
 The example below shows how to define a checksum in the JSON definition of a `DataFrameParameter`.
 If the local file does not match the checksum in the JSON definition a `HashMismatchError` is raised.
-Pywr uses `hashlib <https://docs.python.org/3/library/hashlib.html>`_ and supports any its algorithms.
+Pywr uses `hashlib <https://docs.python.org/3/library/hashlib.html>`_ and supports all of its algorithms.

 **Note:** The example shows checksums for two different algorithms, but usually one is sufficient.